 Can I skip the Module A course and take the Module B course if I have attended other “TEMS” courses like CONTOMS?

 No, the Module A and Module B courses are not mutually exclusive.
 What you learn on each day applies to the material and exercises you will perform on the next day.
-We use a building block approach in our program and to skip even the first several days of the two week program would render you at a severe disadvantage for the remainder of the training, and not to mention the safety issues that arise.
+We use a building block approach in our program.
 We teach tactics and use live fire weapons training.
 The California Commission of Peace Officers Standards and Training and the U.S. Department of Homeland Security does not permit students to skip the entry level course to receive certification as a tactical medic.

 Your certificate is valid for three years from the time of graduation.
 After that you will need to return for a sustainment and refresher course to maintain your skills and education.